Devanand2501/Devanand2501/README.md

 - 📫 How to reach me **devanandkangane@gmail.com**

-- ⚡ Fun fact **Data analysts are like detectives and data scientists are the modern-day alchemists. of the data world and**
+- ⚡ Fun fact **Data analysts are like detectives and data scientists are the modern-day alchemists of the data world and**

 <h3 align="left">Connect with me:</h3>
 <p align="left">